 Advertise, promote, adjudicate and present recognition supported by the AAO.
 These awards include:

 The Committee shall be comprised of a minimum of four individuals who are members in good standing of the AAO (either individual or institutional).
 One member shall act as Chair.
 At least two members must be a past recipient of an AAO award.
-Membership shall generally be for a two-year term and terms may be renewed.
+Membership shall generally be for a two-year term and terms may be renewed., Chair

 The Communications and Advocacy Committee advises the Board on matters relating to communication with the membership, the operation of a program of public awareness and outreach, as well as providing leadership in the event that emergency advocacy is required on behalf of the membership.
 The Committee will provide liaison with the related committee on the Association of Canadian Archivists and other archival institutions, as well as pursuing partnerships with other related bodies.